 4. Make returning goods hassle free

 Retailers that ignore the returns process do so at their peril.
-The post-holiday period will result in an estimated £207 million worth of purchases being returned and research by Harris Interactive shows that 85% of customers say they will stop buying from a retailer if the returns process is a hassle.
+The post-holiday period will result in an estimated £207 million worth of purchases being returned and research by Harris Interactive shows that 85 per cent of customers say they will stop buying from a retailer if the returns process is a hassle.
 It’s therefore vital that having an easy to implement return system plays a part in retailers’ plans.
 The returns system also needs to be scaleable so that as the business grows the system can keep pace with increased traffic.

 5. Get social media savvy

 Dissatisfied customers are just one click away from airing their negative views very publically should delivery standards fail to meet their expectations which can have huge l knock-on effects for retailers’ reputations.
-Indeed, our research shows almost a quarter (23.5%) of respondents said that they had already used social media to complain about delivery services.
+Indeed, our research shows almost a quarter (23.5 per cent) of respondents said that they had already used social media to complain about delivery services.
 To minimise these unwanted outcomes, retailers must be able to respond promptly to customer queries on social media and brief them through any delivery processes.

 6. Manage multiple purchases